 A graduate-level education can grant real estate financial analysts the focused knowledge, relevant skills, and insights that translate to their work.
 Hiring managers may gain confidence upon seeing candidates have received such specialized instruction.

-Northeastern University’s Online MSF program offers the course “Real Estate Finance and Investment”, which focuses solely on real estate topics from a finance perspective.
+Northeastern University’s online MSF program offers the course “Real Estate Finance and Investment”, which focuses solely on real estate topics from a finance perspective.
 Valuation of properties, analyzing the market, forming strategies, and comprehending taxation are some of the topics covered in the course.
-To learn more about the Online MSF program offered by Northeastern University, download a program brochure here.
+Learn more about the online MSF program and download a free program brochure.